About MIT Press Ebooks

 About the Authors

-Wil van der Aalst is Distinguished University Professor at Technische Universiteit Eindhoven.
+Wil M.P. van der Aalst is Distinguished University Professor at Technische Universiteit Eindhoven.
 He is the coauthor of Workflow Management: Models, Methods, and Systems and Modeling Business Processes: A Petri Net-Oriented Approach (both published by the MIT Press).

 Christian Stahl is a postdoctoral researcher at Eindhoven University of Technology.